hammerheim-game/hammerheim-rules/2-core-rules.md

 ## Tabletop conflict

 In Mordheim, the opposing factions – warbands – are represented by models, assembled and painted by you, each representing a single warrior.
 Your tabletop becomes part of the City of the Damned: the scene of the action, with ruined buildings, overhangs and walkways where the battles take place.

 The aim of the game is to outfight your opponent, which requires a mixture of skill and luck.
 You’ll soon learn how to arm and equip your warband effectively, and how to exploit the ruins and other terrain to your best advantage.

 You’ll probably want to expand your basic warband as you and they gain experience.
 This is easy as there are lots of models available for the warbands and new miniatures will be coming out all the time.
-With these you can expand your

-warband, equip your warriors with different weapons and armour, and hire mercenaries to join them.
+With these you can expand your warband, equip your warriors with different weapons and armor, and hire mercenaries to join them.

 ## Building a warband

 At first you will probably want to play individual games (see the Warbands section for more details) rather than a campaign.
 This will allow you to learn the rules, and also give you the opportunity to decide which type of warband is most suited to your particular style of play.

 If you are playing in a campaign, you will have the chance to expand and improve your warband after each game.
 By winning battles your warband will gain riches and wyrdstone, discover magical artefacts and may also have the opportunity to recruit mercenaries.

 In a campaign, every time your warband fights, its warriors gain in skill and experience.
 Raw recruits quickly progress to become fully fledged warriors, and your Heroes will learn new skills which will make them even better in combat.
 Each warband has its own objective and motivation for fighting in Mordheim: be it riches or political influence.
 Through countless battles and street skirmishes you can try to achieve your ambition and emerge victorious from the city!

 #### New players

-If you’re new to Games Workshop games you’ll be reassured to know that finding other players is not normally a problem

-- you’ll be surprised how many there are!
+If you’re new to Games Workshop games you’ll be reassured to know that finding other players is not normally a problem - you’ll be surprised how many there are!

 There may be a Games Workshop store near to you where you can buy models, paint and games supplements.
 However Games Workshop stores are not just shops, they are hobby centres, where the staff will happily help you to learn the rules, show you how to paint, and suggest ways to develop your warband.

 #### Warhammer players

 If you already play Warhammer, the basic rules of Mordheim will be familiar to you.
 Remember though, Warhammer is designed for fighting battles between entire armies, whilst Mordheim represents individual action between a dozen or so warriors.

 As a result, some of the rules developed for mass combat in Warhammer do not apply to Mordheim, such as unit Break tests and rank bonuses.
 On the other hand, there are new rules for wounded warriors, climbing, parrying and other aspects of individual combat.

 #### What you will need

 As well as this book, you will need the following items to play Mordheim.

-#### Citadel models
+##### Citadel models

 You will need enough miniatures of the appropriate race/type to represent the warriors in your warband.
 It is a good idea to